ckallum/Scotland-Yard/README.md

 How to Play
 ------------
 The game can be played in three ways:
-    1.
+1. Player vs Player
+	- This is the default setting
+2. Player vs MrX AI
+	- This is done by choosing 'MrXAI' as the player for MrX in the dropdown menu.
+3. Random Detective AI vs MrX AI
+	- This is to quickly show how the MrX AI works without any user playing
+	- This is done by choosing 'DetectiveAI' and 'MrXAI' in the dropdown menus.